SidOfc/mkdx/README.md

 ### `g:mkdx#map_keys`

 If you'd rather full control over what is mapped, you can opt-out all together by setting it to `0`.
+**Note** that the plugin checks if a keybind exists before creating it.
+You can safely override every mapping this plugin sets.

 ```viml
 " :h mkdx-var-map-keys